davidYichengWei/Deploy-React-App-to-AWS-with-CI-CD-pipeline/README.md

 CodeBuild, CodeDeploy were used to build CI/CD pipeline, and CodePipeline was used to orchestrate the process.

-Route 53 was used to route a custom domain to the S3 bucket website endpoint.

-[Optional] A CloudFront distribution was set up in front of the S3 bucket, so that the content can be cached in edge locations and access to S3 bucket can be restricted to CloudFront distribution with origin access control settings, which enhances security.
-To ensure that users always get the latest content from CloudFront, S3 Event Notifications were used to trigger a Lambda function whenever the bucket gets updated, to invalidate CloudFront cache.
+A CloudFront distribution was set up in front of the S3 bucket, so that the content can be cached in edge locations to improve website performance, HTTPS connection can be established, and access to S3 bucket can be restricted to CloudFront distribution with origin access control settings, which enhances security.

+To ensure that users always get the latest content from CloudFront, S3 Event Notifications were used to trigger a Lambda function whenever the bucket gets updated to invalidate CloudFront cache.

+Route 53 was used to route a custom domain to the CloudFront distribution domain name.
+<br/><br/>

 ## 1. Host React Website on S3